CLASS DATES 2019

 We offer limited discounts for low income families and 2nd sibling or more.

 Sign up to our newsletter for special offers and discounts listed only there!

 WHICH AERIAL SKILL SHOULD I START WITH?

-Generally, we recommend new students begin aerial classes by learning trapeze or hoop.
+Generally, we recommend new students begin aerial classes by learning trapeze or hoop or introduction to silks.
 This allows the new student to become accustomed to being in the air (aerial awareness), being upside down and supporting one’s own body weight upon different body parts.
 Both trapeze and hoop are accessed from the floor and allow students without great strength to get onto the equipment and move into shapes whilst supported by the equipment.